Audi A3, 2007, 4 Cylinder, 1.4L TFSI

 Engine oil should be changed every 10,000 miles or once a year.
 The first oil change after the engine is new should be at 500 miles.

 Make sure you use the correct weight of oil.
 Check your owner’s manual to determine which weight of oil is recommended.

 Some engines can go as long as 30,000 miles between oil changes, depending on the type of oil and how many miles you drive per day.

-The premium kit includes the Liqui Moly Engine Flush, motor oil saver and Liqui Moly Cera Tec.
+The premium kit includes the LIQUI MOLY Oil Sludge Flush and LIQUI MOLY Cera Tec.

 Still want to get the service and not DIY?
 Bring the products to your mechanic